Greece urges quicker reforms as lender talks hit mortgage snag

-ATHENS (Reuters) - Greek Prime Minister Alexis Tsipras has urged his cabinet to speedily conclude reforms needed for fresh bailout money after fissures appeared with lenders over dealing with a mountain of bad loans hurting banks.
+ATHENS, Oct 22 (Reuters) - Greek Prime Minister Alexis Tsipras urged his cabinet to speedily conclude reforms needed for fresh bailout money as fissures appeared with lenders over dealing with a mountain of bad loans hurting banks.

 Greek authorities want a first review of its compliance completed within weeks, so it can get started on negotiations with lenders on debt relief.